Flat cap

-A flat cap is a rounded cap with a small stiff brim in front, originating in Britain and Ireland.
-The hat is known in Ireland as a paddy cap; in Scotland as a bunnet; in Wales as a Dai cap; and in the United States as an English cap, Irish cap, or flat cap.
-Various other terms exist (cabbie cap, driver cap, longshoreman cap, ivy cap, train engineer cap, etc.).
-Cloths used to make the cap include wool, tweed (most common), and cotton.
-Less common materials may include leather, linen, or corduroy.
+A flat cap is a rounded cap with a small stiff brim in front, originating in Northern England.
+The hat is also known in Ireland as a paddy cap; in Scotland as a bunnet; in Wales as a Dai cap; and in the United States as an English cap or Irish cap.
+Various other terms exist (scally cap, cabbie cap, driver cap, golf cap, longshoreman cap, ivy cap, jeff cap, train engineer cap and sixpence amongst others).
+Flat caps are usually made of tweed, wool or cotton, while some are made using leather, linen or corduroy.
 The inside of the cap is commonly lined for comfort and warmth.

 History

-The style can be traced back to the 14th century in Northern England, when it was more likely to be called a "bonnet".
+The style can be traced back to the 16th century in Northern England, when it was more likely to be called a "bonnet".
 This term was replaced by "cap" before about 1700, except in Scotland, where it continues to be referred to as a bunnet in Scots.